libadblockplus-android

 make TARGET_OS=android ABP_TARGET_ARCH=x64 Configuration=release get-prebuilt-v8

-environment variable to point to Android NDK installation, eg.:
+Make sure to set `ANDROID_NDK_ROOT` environment variable to point to Android NDK installation, eg.:

 export ANDROID_NDK_ROOT=/Users/developer/ndk/android-ndk-r16b

-After that we can build libadblockplus
+After that we can build `libadblockplus`:

 make TARGET_OS=android ABP_TARGET_ARCH=arm Configuration=release